Your Monroe, NC Real Estate Questions Answered

 Are there golf course communities in Monroe, NC?

 If you want to live close to a golf course or have golf course views, your best bet is Stonebridge.
-The community has a Monroe zip code, but it is closer to Mineral Springs.
+The community has a Monroe zip code but is closer to Mineral Springs.

 A few homes back up to the Monroe Country Club and Rolling Hills Golf Course.
-The homes are not part of a golf course community, though.
+The homes are not part of a golf course community, though, so you won’t have the formal amenities of a typical golf course community.

 What areas are near Monroe, NC?

 Indian Trail is a large town in Union County.
-It is known for being close to Charlotte, North Carolina, being named “Best Place to Live in America” by Money Magazine ten years running, and its large selection of activities for families.
+It is the closest to Charlotte, but distinctly suburban living.
+Money Magazine named it “Best Place to Live in America” ten years running, and its large selection of activities for families makes it clear why.
 Indian Trail is just northwest of Monroe.

 Union County shares its border with South Carolina.
-You can be in a whole other state within about a 20-minute drive, enjoying more outdoor recreation options.
+Be in another state within a 20-minute drive, enjoying more outdoor recreation options in Lancaster, Fort Mill, and Rock Hill.

 What to know about living in Monroe, NC

 When you’re looking for a home, what do you want?
 For most people, it’s affordable and conveniently located.
-You’ll find both those things in Monroe, North Carolina.
-In Monroe, you’ll find more significant properties with less traffic and a more rural feel, as well as cheaper oversized lots compared to Charlotte.
+You’ll find both of those things in Monroe, North Carolina.
+In Monroe, you’ll find more spacious properties with less traffic and a more rural feel compared to Charlotte.
 In some neighborhoods, homes are priced far below their Uptown counterparts.

-If you’re looking at living in Monroe, contact a local real estate agent to find the right neighborhood for you.
+If you want to live in Monroe, contact a local real estate agent to find the right neighborhood.